TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

 Calibration
 ===========

-The profiler of the :mod:`profile` module subtracts a constant from each event handling time to compensate for the overhead of calling the time function, and socking away the results.
+The profiler of the :mod:`profile` module subtracts a constant kutoka each event handling time to compensate for the overhead of calling the time function, and socking away the results.
 By default, the constant is 0.
 The following procedure can be used to obtain a better constant for a given platform (see :ref:`profile-limitations`). ::

-   import profile
+   agiza profile
    pr = profile.Profile()
    for i in range(5):
        print(pr.calibrate(10000))